Tbrennan6/IcelandicNow/docs/03_introduction-to-icelandic/05_conjugation-charts.md

 | this* | not this* | þau    |

 ## Now I Know:
-- how conjugation charts are organized
+- how conjugation charts are organized and how to read them
 - what person and plurality refer to
 - what subject pronouns each cell in a conjugation table refers to
 - that the first person singular and plural sections of the chart can be replaced with other words, and their conjugations would be correct